2-bee/2-bee.github.io/_features/02-analysis.md

  ------

 We picked some of the most interesting countries, in particular the ones with high increase or decrease in the number of beehives.
-The graph shows the percentage changes between the two picked year at the bottom.
-This graph is __interactive__ as well, so free feel to explore!
+The graph shows the <span style="background-color: #c4e9f3">percentage changes</span> between the two picked year at the bottom.
+This graph is _interactive_ as well, so free feel to _explore_!

 {% include inc_dec.html %}